luanccp/luanccp/README.md

 ### Hey you!
 I'm Luan 👋 It's very nice have you here.

 ## I'm a developer, problem solver, food and travel lover.
-- 🔭 I’m currently working remotely at [Joyjet Space Agency][joyjet-website]!
+- 🔭 I’m currently working remotely at [actio][actio-website]!
 - 📡️ I’m currently learning everything related to the React enviroment
 - ⚡ I’m looking to collaborate with other developers and challenging react projects.
 - 🤣 Fun fact: I already had a rock band playing guitar, but I love to play drums.
-I can clap with one hand.

 ### 📪️ Connect with me: